 Overcoming the fear of ‘wasted’ paint

-By using a palette knife instead of a brush to actually apply paint to the canvas, it introduces you to texture, thickness of paint and puts you out of your paint squeezing comfort zone.
+Using a palette knife instead of a brush to actually apply paint to the canvas introduces you to texture and thickness of paint and puts you out of your paint squeezing comfort zone.

-With all this in mind, I wanted to put together a 4 part free video tutorial that would teach you new skills, how to combine using a palette knife with your brushes and deciding when to swap between them.
+With all this in mind, I wanted to put together a 4 part free video tutorial that would teach you new skills, combine using a palette knife with your brushes, and decide when to swap between them.

 You’ll create a lovely textured, painterly study that will unlock the joy of painting (and now you really will feel like Bob Ross!)